barryclark/jekyll-now/_posts/2016-5-15-Hello-World.md

 ---
 layout: post
-title: Hello World!
+title: Hello There!
 Welcome to my blog!
 ---

 I hope you enjoyed your visit to my blog.